PM-Notes/Prince2/README.md

 1. Understanding the project context
 2. Involve the stakeholders
 3. Establishing clear project objectives
-4. Developing a project risk management approach
+4. Developing a project risk management approach (Defines the approach to identify, assess and control uncertainty).
 5. Reporting on risks regularly
 6. Defining clear roles and responcibilities.
 7. Establishing a support structure and a supportive culture for risk management.